A year with 13 Friday the 13ths?

 Any calendar year has at least one Friday the 13th, and can have as many as three Friday the 13ths.
-This year, 2019, we have two: September 13 and December 13.
-However – should we ever choose to replace our standard Gregorian calendar with an International Fixed Calendar (more about it below) – we’d have 13 months in a single year, with each month featuring a Friday the 13th.
-That’d be 13 Friday the 13ths in one calendar year!
+This year, 2022, we have only one: May 13.
+But – if we ever decided to replace our standard Gregorian calendar with an International Fixed Calendar (more about it below) – we’d have 13 months in a single year, with each month featuring a Friday the 13th.
+That’d mean 13 Friday the 13ths in one calendar year.

 Sound fun?
 Keep reading …